billyjbryant/hackerone_mcp_server/README.md

 A Model Context Protocol (MCP) server that provides seamless integration with HackerOne's bug bounty platform through Claude Desktop.
 This server enables security professionals to efficiently manage vulnerability reports, perform triage operations, and maintain compliance with security directives directly from Claude.

+## 🏢 For HackerOne Customers Only

+> [!IMPORTANT]
+> This MCP server is designed for **HackerOne customers** (companies and organizations that run bug bounty programs) to manage their vulnerability reports and triage operations.
+>
+> **This tool is NOT intended for:**
+>
+> - Security researchers/hackers who submit vulnerability reports
+> - Individual researchers looking to find or submit bugs
+> - Anyone without administrative access to a HackerOne program
+>
+> **You need:**
+>
+> - Administrative access to a HackerOne bug bounty program
+> - HackerOne API credentials with appropriate permissions
+> - Authorization to manage vulnerability reports for your organization

 ## Features

 - **Comprehensive Report Management**: Fetch and analyze new reports, all reports, or specific reports by ID